isabella232/advertising-cloud.en/help/dsp/audiences/audience-about.md

 You can target your placements to all of the following types of audiences.

-* All user-created audience sets that were saved in Advertising Cloud DSP/TV.
+* All user-created audience sets that were saved in Advertising Cloud DSP.

-* All user-created audience segments that were created in Advertising Cloud DSP/TV:
+* All user-created audience segments that were created in Advertising Cloud DSP:

    * Custom segments for users who visited specific webpages and users exposed to impressions of specific ads.